inspec/inspec/docs-chef-io/content/inspec/resources/cassandradb_session.md

 The following examples show how to use this Chef InSpec audit resource.

-### Test for matching values using cassandra query
+### Test for matching values using a Cassandra query

 ```ruby
 cql = cassandradb_session(user: 'MY_USER', password: 'PASSWORD', host: 'localhost', port: 9042)